 When every second counts, a well-coordinated team can make the difference between life and death.
 This article explores the importance of team dynamics in basic life support situations, highlighting the collaborative efforts and synergistic interactions among healthcare professionals.
 We will delve into the key elements of team dynamics, team members' roles and responsibilities, and teamwork's impact on patient outcomes.

-Understanding and fostering positive team dynamics is essential for ensuring efficient and coordinated BLS interventions, ultimately enhancing the chances of survival for individuals experiencing life-threatening emergencies.
 In a BLS team, each member has specific roles and responsibilities to ensure the effective delivery of life-saving interventions.
 These roles are essential for maintaining organized and efficient teamwork.
 Here are some key roles commonly found in a BLS team:

 The team leader in BLS plays a pivotal role in the resuscitation efforts by assuming overall responsibility for the management of the situation.
 This includes overseeing every facet of the resuscitation process, from the initial assessment of the patient's condition to the implementation of life-saving interventions.